-This section gives an overview of the various features of Desktop.
+This section gives an overview of the various features of Desktop, including the different set of drawers and bars.

 A Project in Desktop is a representation of a development folder on disk.
 You can create local database management systems (DBMSs), connect to remote DBMSs and add files within your project.
 Neo4j Desktop allows you to manage multiple Projects and it is easy to move both DBMSs and files between different Projects by drag and drop.
 However, you can have only one active DBMS or remote connection at a time.